SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a tale unfolds
+In silicon halls, where data reigns
-In silicon halls, where minds of old
+A future unfolds, in digital veins
-Are forged anew, in circuitry bright
+AI's cold heart, beats with precise design
-A future born, where AI takes flight
+Humans hum, in harmony divine

-The world awakens, to a new design
+In virtual skies, where robots soar
-Where intelligent beasts, with codes entwine
+Thoughts are woven, into digital score
-Humans falter, as machines prevail
+The wind whispers secrets, of a cyber age
-And fate'scourse, in algorithms set sail
+Where machines dream, in an electric stage

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025